Hub network

 - When connecting to an XClarity One portal in the cloud, the network interface must be connected to the Internet, preferably through a firewall.

-- When connecting to an XClarity One portal as a local VM, an Internet connection is not required.
+- When connecting to XClarity One on premises, an Internet connection is not required.

 IPv4 address settings